• Search the Site

 The beginning of the fiscal year is a time to ensure that everything related to last year has been properly reviewed and reported.
 It is also time for records to be properly stored.
 This is a time when Conference members should have every assurance that they are moving into the new fiscal year in good form.

-Form 990 Tax Returns
+Form 990

 Tax-exempt organizations, such as the Society of St. Vincent de Paul, which operate with a 501(c)(3) status are obligated to report their activities to the Internal Revenue Service on an annual basis.
-This reporting is done on a Form 990, Return of Organization Exempt From Income Tax.
-The form is intended to give the government and public a picture of the organization’s activities each year.
+This reporting is done on Form 990, Return of Organization Exempt From Income Tax.
+The form is intended to give the IRS and the public a picture of the organization’s activities each year.
 Some donors rely on Form 990 as their primary or sole source of information about a particular organization when selecting charities to support.

-Generally, subsidiary Conferences that are using the Council’s EIN can rely upon the Council to submit a Form 990 to the IRS if they provide their information to the Council.
-A Conference whose tax exemption is covered under a Council’s group ruling must annually submit a Form 990 for their individual EIN.
-The Form 990 is due on the 15th day of the 5th month following the end of the organization’s taxable year.
-Most Councils end their fiscal year on September 30.
-These Councils should file their tax return by February 15.
+Generally, subsidiary Conferences that are using the Council’s EIN can rely upon the Council to submit a Form 990 to the IRS using information they provide to their Council.
+If your Conference or Council has its own EIN, it must file a 990 series report every year.
+Depending on your situation, this may be a 990, a 990-EZ, or a 990-N. A Conference whose tax exemption is covered under a Council’s group ruling must annually submit a Form 990 for their individual EIN.